7 Common Website Speed Test Warnings and How to Fix Them

 WP Rocket

 WP Rocket is the #1 caching plugin for WordPress.
 It is an all-in-one plugin to cache, database optimization, and lazy load images.
-I am using it for more than a year and recently extended my license for another 2 years.
+I have been using it for over four years and recently extended my license for another 2 years.
 I shared my experience with WP Rocket in this post

 C. Use a fast CDN

-If your hosting provider doesn’t have any CDN integration, sign up on a fast Content Deliver Network to serve your pages and scripts at maximum speed.
-It is very important to fix slow speed issues in the regions where your data center is not located.
-With a CDN, you can deliver content at the same speed to visitors around the world.
+If your hosting provider has no CDN integration, sign up on a fast Content Deliver Network to serve your pages and scripts at maximum speed.
+It is very important to fix slow-speed issues in the regions where your data center is not located.
+With a CDN, you can deliver content at the same speed to visitors worldwide.

 D. Image optimization

-A fast hosting, caching, and image optimization practices can make huge improvements in server response time and power up website performance.
+A fast hosting, caching, and image optimization practices can greatly improve server response time and website performance.

 2. Leverage browser caching

-Leverage browser caching is another warning you may get in website speed test tools like GTmetrix.
-Let me explain why it occurs on your site, first.
-Then, I will guide you with the multiple methods to remove warning and speed up WordPress.
+Leverage browser caching is another warning you may get when using website speed test tools like GTmetrix.
+Let me explain why it occurs on your site first.
+Then, I will guide you through the multiple methods to remove warnings and speed up WordPress.

-Browser caching is a mechanism to store frequently accessed your web resources in the user browser.
-When a visitor enters your website for the first time, it may take some time load pages depends on the size of your files.
-But for their repeated visits, your page will open quickly as required resources are stored in the local memory of their device.
+Browser caching is a mechanism to store frequently accessed web resources in the user’s browser.
+When a visitor enters your website for the first time, it may take some time to load pages, depending on the size of your files.
+However, for their repeated visits, your page will open quickly as required resources are stored in the local memory of their device.

-WP Rocket will enable browser caching for desktop and mobile, and fix the warning automatically.
+WP Rocket will enable browser caching for desktop and mobile users and fix the warning automatically.
 It will set an expiry period for different types of files and update your .htaccess file accordingly (otherwise, you should do it manually).
-But keep in mind that browser caching cannot be applied for files stored in external servers like Google, Facebook, ad scripts, etc.
+But remember that browser caching cannot be applied to files stored on external servers like Google, Facebook, ad scripts, etc.

-If you are not using any caching plugins and want to set an expiry time for files manually, follow these steps.
+If you are not using caching plugins and want to manually set an expiration time for files, follow these steps.

 Open your .htaccess file from the root directory.
 Click on edit and enter this code for Apache servers,